 The author's insights echo my sentiment that Hanoi is generally safe, provided you remain vigilant about petty theft and have your wits about you like you would in other touristy cities.

-Worldwide Health Insurance For Backpackers, Solo Travellers, and Digital Nomads
+Health Insurance For Backpackers, Solo Travellers, and Digital Nomads

 Over the course of my 11 days in Hanoi, I was kayaking in Ha Long Bay and cycling in hilly Ninh Binh amongst other thrilling activities.
 While I'm always taking part in such adventurous experiences throughout my travels, these come with a certain degree of risk, particularly for solo travellers like myself.

 To stay protected, I always make sure I’m covered by insurance.
 For my last couple of travels, I’ve been using Genki for my insurance.
 Genki is an insurance company that is literally dedicated to Backpackers and Digital Nomads.
 They’ll have you covered for every country with a flexible month-to-month plan and no long-term commitment.
+Knowing that Genki has me covered makes life a little less stressful or me.

 And That’s A Wrap!